Take in a show when you are in New York City. credit: Catherine Parker

 Free kids usually crawl under the turnstile before the paying adult swipes their card or use the nearby accessible gate.

 Get a card for each person to swipe so you don’t look like a tourist.
-Kids 12 and older should be able to navigate swiping Metrocards and moving through turnstiles.
+Kids 12 and older should be able to navigate by swiping Metrocards and moving through turnstiles.

 Since there are lots of stairs to navigate, pack your lightest stroller.